Stephen Cardullo: Colorado Rockies

 On January 6, 2016, Cardullo signed a minor league contract with the Colorado Rockies organization.
-The Rockies assigned Cardullo to the Albuquerque Isotopes of the Class AAA Pacific Coast League.

-Cardullo was called up to the major leagues for the first time on August 26, 2016.
-He hit his first Major League home run against Casey Fien in the first game of a doubleheader against the Los Angeles Dodgers on August 31, 2016, his 29th birthday, and his first grand slam in the second game against Bud Norris.
-On December 2, 2016, Cardullo was non-tendered by the Rockies after hitting .214/.254/.411 with 2 home runs and 6 RBI in 27 games.
+The Rockies assigned Cardullo to the Albuquerque Isotopes of the Triple–A Pacific Coast League.
+Cardullo was called up to the major leagues for the first time on August 26.
+He hit his first Major League home run against Casey Fien in the first game of a doubleheader against the Los Angeles Dodgers on August 31, his 29th birthday, and his first grand slam in the second game against Bud Norris.
+On December 2, Cardullo was non-tendered by the Rockies after hitting .214/.254/.411 with two home runs and six RBI in 27 games.

-On December 15, 2016, Cardullo signed a minor league contract with the Rockies that included an invitation to 2017 spring training.
+On December 15, 2016, Cardullo re-signed with the Rockies organization on a minor league contract that included an invitation to spring training.
 Cardullo made the Rockies' Opening Day roster out of spring and had his contract selected to the 40-man roster on March 31, 2017.
 After collecting 4 hits in 32 plate appearances for the Rockies, Cardullo suffered a broken wrist while playing for the Triple-A Albuquerque Isotopes.
 The Rockies released Cardullo on May 19, 2017, but quickly re-signed him to a minor league contract on May 23.
-He elected free agency on November 6, 2017.
-He re-signed with the Rockies on a minor league deal on January 5, 2018.
-He elected free agency on November 3, 2018.
+He elected free agency following the season on November 6.

+Cardullo re-signed with the Rockies on a minor league contract on January 5, 2018.
+In 73 games for Triple–A Albuquerque, he batted .286/.336/.437 with three home runs and 30 RBI.
+Cardullo elected free agency following the season on November 2.

 High Point Rockers

 On April 11, 2019, Cardullo signed with the High Point Rockers of the Atlantic League of Professional Baseball.
 Cardullo was named an Atlantic League All-Star for the 2019 season.
 He finished the year batting .266/.375/.477 with 22 home runs and 70 RBI.
 He became a free agent following the season.

 On January 30, 2020, Cardullo signed with the Tecolotes de los Dos Laredos of the Mexican League.
 Cardullo did not play a Mexican League game in 2020 due to the cancellation of the Mexican League season caused by the COVID-19 pandemic.
 He later became a free agent.

 On June 15, 2021, Cardullo re-signed with the High Point Rockers of the Atlantic League of Professional Baseball.
-He became a free agent following the season.
+In 91 games for High Point, he slashed .289/.412/.535 with 20 home runs, 76 RBI, and 16 stolen bases.
+Cardullo became a free agent following the season.

+New York Boulders

+On July 25, 2024, Cardullo signed a one–day contract with the New York Boulders of the Frontier League.
+In his only appearance for the team, he went 2–for–5 with two singles.